mdeguzis/SteamOS-Tools/README.md

 * [SteamOS-Tools site/package statistics](http://steamos-tools-stats.libregeek.org)

 ### Adding the SteamOS-Tools Repository
 The below commands will fetch and install the GPG keyring for Librgeek, and install the desired repository configuration.
-The base respository does include Debian repositories, the Debian backports repository, and pacakge pinning to avoid conflicts.
+The base respository does include Debian repositories, the Debian backports repository, and package pinning to avoid conflicts.

 ```
 ./configure-repos.sh